SrijanBadhya/Debsoc/Running the PES Debsoc.md

 How do we make sure this trend continues?
 - Already having the trend is a good start.
 My seniors lacking adjes, and avoiding adjing themselves pushed the narrative that adjing was undesirable for me.
 Currently there is a trend of debsoc seniors voluntarily judging, which is nice and makes it look desirable.
 - I don't know how exactly to encourage adjing (because if you start outright telling everyone 'adjing is nice, do try it out', it looks like you're a scamster.
 Anything that is actually good doesn't need explicit endorsement.)
 - But what is definitely important, is avoiding discouraging adjing.
-Members of the debsoc have often made statements which ruin the narrative of adjing (me included
+Members of the debsoc have often made statements which ruin the narrative of adjing (me included), and we need to be careful.

-From the way my CUPD lore went down, it was clear that my bad impression of adjing just became worse.

 Trends get pushed in micro ways.
 One of my seniors once was coming to a session after a long time, and when I asked them to adj, they replied, "I'm not coming to a session after so long to _adj_".